EK-W/Rainbow/notes.md

 - Implement the cube sublist tree thing to speed up the color finding
 - Separate arguments into structs
 - Add color transformation stuff to the display function
-- Create functions to aid setting up configuration structs
-- Make function naming schemes more like SDL, always beginning with their "class" type.

 - Make error messages more descriptive
 - Figure out how to only send SDL_Quit when everything is done.
 - Write as many guarantees as possible
-- Consider moving back to working with coords instead of pixels
 - Consider inlining certain functions

 #Thoughts: